vovamarch/MDK-Middleware-fork/Documentation/Doxygen/USB/src/example_dev_cdc.md

 Board-specific setup such as jumpers, USB ports, power supply, etc are documented in the board layer description (`README.md`) of your selected target.
 It also lists supported IOs such as LEDs and Buttons.

+ - Load the firmware image to your development board.
  - Connect the UART on the development board to your PC (you might need an USB to serial RS232 adapter).
 Use an USB cable to connect your development board to the Host PC and power up your board.
  - The **Welcome to the Found New Hardware Wizard** appears.
 Installation of the driver is described in detail in the `Abstract.txt` file.

 **PC Software**